Why Choose Cedars-Sinai Marina del Rey Hospital for a Polypectomy?

-At Marina Del Rey Hospital, our friendly staff will guide you through the process of choosing the best polypectomy procedure for you.
+At Cedars-Sinai Marina del Rey Hospital, our friendly staff will guide you through the process of choosing the best polypectomy procedure for you.
 Our highly qualified doctors will provide the best medical care during your stay.
 Polypectomy can be performed with or without robotic assistance, offering you a range of options, as well as state-of-the-art technology for an easy and minimally invasive experience.

 Polyps are growths in the gastrointestinal tract that can be either benign or malignant.
 Only the removal and biopsy of polyps can determine their type.
 A polypectomy is the surgical removal of polyps to ensure that potentially malignant growths do not turn into cancer.

 Polypectomy is a routine procedure, often performed during a colonoscopy.
 Sometimes, if the polyp is large, a polypectomy is done in a separate, more complex but minimally invasive surgical procedure called laparoscopy.

 Polyps situated along the GI tract are especially dangerous because they are sometimes precursors to malignant cancer cells.
 Many polyps are benign and often go undetected; however, all polyps should be removed as a precautionary measure against carcinoma.

 If you fulfill any of the conditions below and have colon polyps, you should not hesitate to have polypectomy: